snonux/foo.zone/about/index.md

 ### Books I am currently reading

 * Coders at Work - Reflections on the craft of programming, Peter Seibel and Mitchell Dorian et al.
-* Meditation for Mortal, Oliver Burkeman
+* Meditation for Mortals, Oliver Burkeman
 * 2024 - Zeta (german), Andreas Brandhorst
 * 2015 - The Three-Body Problem, Liu Cixin